 Back to Contents

 An invasive alien species (also known as an invasive non-native species (INNS)) is any non-native animal or plant that has the ability to spread causing damage to the environment, the economy, our health and the way we live.
 INNS pose a significant threat to biodiversity and ecosystem health through impacts such as displacement of native species, habitat loss and change of community structure.
 INNS can also have significant impacts on wellbeing, for example by affecting recreational activities and restricting access, and, in some instances, directly affecting human health.
 Once introduced, INNS can be extremely difficult and costly to contain or eradicate.
-It is estimated that the cost of INNS to Wales is at least £125 million a year[1].
+It is estimated that the cost of INNS to Wales is at least £147 million a year, an 18% increase from £125 million a year in 2010[1].

 Wales is committed to supporting the aims of the GB Invasive Non-Native Species Strategy by prioritising prevention, early detection and eradication, and strategic long-term management of INNS.
 To support these aims it is important to have open access to up-to-date and robust data on the distribution of INNS of concern.
-The INNS Portal, hosted by the National Biodiversity Network Atlas Wales supports the activities of the Wales Biodiversity Partnership Invasive Non-Native Species Group[2] in providing a single resource to view and search records of INNS of interest to Wales that are held by the NBN Atlas.
-The Portal also helps to implement the GB Invasive Non-Native Species Strategy Implementation Plan in its aim to improve open access to existing data.
+The Wales INNS Portal, hosted by the National Biodiversity Network Atlas Wales, supports the activities of the Wales Biodiversity Partnership Invasive Non-Native Species Group[2] in providing a single resource to view and search records of INNS of interest to Wales that are held by the NBN Atlas.

-The INNS Portal includes taxa of interest to Wales including those listed under EU and national legislation:
+The Portal includes taxa of interest to Wales including those listed under EU and national legislation:

 - Water Framework Directive (WFD) UKTAG alarm species